anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Those who cling to perceptions and views wander the world offending people.
+Quote: Sooner or later, those who win are those who think they can.

-By: The Buddha
+By: Richard Bach